Veria: Economy

 The modern town has cotton and woolen mills and trades in wheat, fruit and vegetables.

 Lignite mines operate in the area.

 The largest wind farm in Greece is to be constructed in the Vermio Mountains by Acciona, S.A.
 It will consist of 174 wind turbines, which will be connected to the national electric power transmission network, generating 614 MW.

 Transport

 Road

+The EO4 national road passes through Veria, with the A2 motorway (Egnatia Odos, also European route E90) bypassing the city to the southeast.
+Three provincial roads also radiate from Veria: Imathia Provincial Road 1, northbound towards Naoussa and Edessa; Provincial Road 2, westbound towards Kato Vermio; Provincial Road 5, eastbound towards Kypseli, where it meets the EO1; and Provincial Road 7, southbound towards Katerini via the EO13.

-Veria is connected to the motorway system of Greece and Europe through A2 Egnatia Odos, the Greek part of the European route E90.
-It is also connected to more than 500 local and national destinations via the national coach network (KTEL).
+Veria is also connected to more than 500 local and national destinations via the national coach network (KTEL).

 Rail

 Veria is linked to Thessaloniki by the Thessaloniki-Edessa railway, with connections to Athens and Alexandroupoli.

 Air

 Thessaloniki International Airport "Macedonia" is the closest international airport, located 88 km east-northeast of Veria.